Org Journaling

 Sometimes it is obvious what is the next file based on the one I’m currently reading.
 For instance, in my journal entries, the filename is a number that can be incremented.
 Same with presentation files…

-"Returns a list of three components of the string, the first is
+"Return list of three components of string, STR.

-the text prior to any numbers, the second is the embedded number,
+The first is the text prior to any numbers, The second is the

-and the third is the rest of the text in the string."
+embedded number, and the third is the rest of the text in the

 Which means that the following defines this function: